 1999-2010 – Fr.
 William Baer, Rector

-2000 – The SJV JAXX face The Saint Paul Seminary Sons of Thunder in the first Rectors’ Bowl, an annual football game played on the UST football field.
+2000 – The SJV JAXX face The Saint Paul Seminary Sons of Thunder in the first Rectors’ Bowl, an annual football game played on the University of St. Thomas football field.
 The winning team goes back to their seminary with bragging rights and the Rector’s Trophy.

 2002 – Pastores 21 begins, providing opportunities for seminarians to interact with local professionals who live their Catholic faith in the workplace.
 Renamed Virtuous Business Leaders, this large-group presentation format, followed by small-group discussions, provides SJV seminarians with the same valuable interaction with joyful Catholic leaders throughout the academic year.